edelgrace/edelgrace.me/content/blog/2018-04-13-book-blogger-hop-31.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Is there a fictitious town in a book that you would love to live in?
 What makes it appealing?

+This is a good question.
+The first town I thought of is Avonlea, Prince Edward Island.
+Lately I've been having *Anne of Green Gables* on my mind.
+Although I admit that I'm a city girl, there's something really comforting about the calming scenery of the East coast.

+I've always been curious about the small town feel, especially back in those times.
+There's a real sense of community